 In addition to stating what medical issue the victim may be suffering from, MAFI provides a 24/7 Emergency Response phone number on their identification jewelry.
 By calling that phone number, you will be able to receive information on the victim’s: current medications and the dosage; previous medical and surgery information (i.e. concussion, stroke, etc.); access to emergency contacts (family members); their primary care physician’s contact information; if they have implanted medical devices; advance directives; and more.
 Knowing this information can significantly assist you in your response to the individual and help expedite response from medical personnel once they arrive.
 MedicAlert bracelets have decreased medical errors by almost 50%, as well.

 MAFI is a non-profit, charitable organization that partners with organizations like the Alzheimer’s Association, American Heart Association/Go Red for Women, American Hospital Association, Emergency Nurses Association, and many more to provide those in need with proper identification jewelry.
-More information can be found by visiting Medical Alert.
+MAFI also provides free training materials (like sample identification tags) to help first responders, and anyone else interested, have a better understanding of these medical alert tags.
+These can be found by visiting Medical Alert Foundation.

 – State Representative Todd Hunter, District 32